The Products and Supplements

 FortiFlora Probiotics made by Purina for Cats & Dogs:

-This unique supplement contains live active cultures and is recommended for the dietary management of dogs with diarrhea.
-It tastes great and can be easily sprinkled on a dog's food.
+This unique supplement contains live active cultures and is recommended for the dietary management of dogs with frequent diarrhea or other bowel problems.
+It tastes great and can be easily sprinkled on a dog's or cat's food.

 Contains a special strain of probiotic that has been proven to promote intestinal health and balance.
 Promotes a healthy immune system.
 Contains high levels of antioxidant Vitamins A, E, and C